 How to Cook with Hot Sauce

-Spicy Cocktails.
 Hot sauce is ideal for making spicy drinks.
 A Bloody Mary isn’t a Bloody Mary without a bit of heat, in our opinion.
 Bring on the spice!
 Or how about a Michelada?
+Check out our Cocktail Recipes.

-Dips.
 Think hot sauce and hummus, so very creamy and spicy.
 How about spiking a bit of mayo and cream cheese with hot sauce for a quick dipper?
 Bust out the chips and beer.
+See our Dips Recipes.

-Pasta Sauce.
 Save kitchen time by mixing hot sauce with tomato sauce for a quick pasta.
 Anywhere from 1 teaspoon to half a bottle of hot sauce to 2 cups of tomato based sauce can do wonders.
+Check out our Pasta Recipes.

-Stuffed Peppers.
 We’re crazy for stuffed peppers, and hot sauce can save you a lot of time in the kitchen so you don’t have to make a sauce from scratch.
 Besides, most quick sauces won’t be as developed as a well-made hot sauce.
+See our Stuffed Pepper Recipes.

-Chili.
 Spice up your best chili in a bowl, with or without beans.
 Cook it a while, low and slow, to really let that hot sauce permeate your chili.
 Hot sauce can REALLY make your chili POP.
 Truly essential.
+Check out our Chili Recipes.

-Homemade Spicy Mustard.
 If you enjoy making your own mustard from scratch, starting with mustard seed, stir some hot sauce into the mix and let it percolate.
+Check out my Homemade Mustard Recipes.

 Tips on Choosing the Ideal Hot Sauce